gramuah/ros4vsn/README.md

-# Evaluation of Visual Semantic Navigation Models in Real Robots
+# ROS4VSN: Visual Semantic Navigation in Real Robots with ROS

 We are glad to introduce a novel ROS-based framework for Visual Semantic Navigation (VSN), designed to simplify the deployment of VSN models on any ROS-compatible robot and tested in the real world.
 The next figure shows how these VSN model work when deployed on our robotic platforms.